RebeccaRGB/romtool/README.md

   *  Program ROM over serial
   *  Binary counter mode using address bus
   *  Logic probe mode using data bus
+  *  Self test mode (connect A0-A15 or A30-A15 to Q0-Q15, respectively, to test address and data lines)
   *  LCD character chart 'cause why not
   *  Party mode!
   *  Save and load settings using the Arduino's EEPROM